Rosa Klebb: Novel biography

-Klebb is assigned by SMERSH leader General Grubozaboyschikov to spearhead an operation to get revenge on James Bond for his involvement in the deaths of three SMERSH operatives, Le Chiffre, Mr. Big and Hugo Drax.
+Klebb is assigned by SMERSH leader General Nicholai Grubozaboyschikov to spearhead an operation to get revenge on James Bond for his involvement in the deaths of three SMERSH operatives, Le Chiffre, Mr. Big and Hugo Drax.
 Teaming with Tov Kronsteen and Red Grant, Klebb sets a trap for Bond, enlisting a cipher clerk, Tatiana Romanova, to pretend to defect, claiming to fall in love with Bond.
 Once Bond takes the bait, Grant intends to kill him.
-This plan backfires, however, when Bond foils Grant's attempt to kill him, and now with information given to him by the now deceased Grant, Bond heads to Paris to confront Klebb.
+This plan backfires, however, when Bond foils Grant's attempt to kill him, and with information given to him by the now deceased Grant, Bond heads to Paris to confront Klebb.

 Bond tracks Klebb to the hotel in Paris where she was to rendezvous with Grant at the conclusion of his mission.
 He finds her there dressed as a wealthy widow.
-After failing to kill him with a gun hidden in a telephone, she successfully poisons him by means of a fugu venom-laced blade hidden in her shoe; she is then captured by Bond's friend René Mathis, of the Deuxième Bureau.
+After failing to kill him with a gun hidden in a telephone, she successfully poisons him by means of a fugu toxin-laced blade hidden in her shoe; she is then captured by Bond's friend René Mathis, of the Deuxième Bureau.
 The novel ends when Bond collapses to the floor; Fleming had intended to end the series at that point with Bond's death.
 In the next novel, Dr. No, M reveals that Bond survived as a result of Mathis' timely intervention.
 He mentions that Klebb is dead, without providing any details.

 Film biography

-In the film, Klebb is depicted as the former SMERSH head who has defected to become a member of SPECTRE (Blofeld refers to her as "No. 3").
-She uses Tev Kronsteen's (Vladek Sheybal) plans to obtain the Lektor, a decoding device that is of high value to MI6, and kill James Bond (Sean Connery).
+In the film, Rosa Klebb (Lotte Lenya) is depicted as the former SMERSH head who has defected to become a member of SPECTRE (Ernst Stavo Blofeld (Anthony Dawson) refers to her as "No. 3").
+She uses Tov Kronsteen's (Vladek Sheybal) plans to obtain the Lektor, a decoding device that is of high value to MI6, and kill James Bond (Sean Connery).
 She manipulates Tatiana Romanova (Daniela Bianchi) into helping Bond steal the Lektor, and then sends Red Grant (Robert Shaw) to kill Bond and recover it.
-After Bond kills Grant and escapes to Venice with the Lektor, Blofeld confronts both Klebb and Kronsteen over who is responsible for the failure of the mission; the latter is executed, whilst Klebb is given one last chance to get Bond and the Lektor.
-Posing as a hotel maid, she attempts to take the Lektor; when she is caught, she points a .25 Beretta 418 pistol at Bond.
+After Bond kills Grant and escapes to Venice with the Lektor, Blofeld confronts both Klebb and Kronsteen over who is responsible for the failure of the mission; Kronsteen is executed, whilst Klebb is given one last chance to get Bond and the Lektor.
+Posing as a hotel maid, Klebb attempts to take the Lektor; when she is caught, she points a .25 Beretta 418 pistol at Bond.
 Tatiana then distracts her, causing her to drop the Beretta, and Bond and Klebb fight.
 As in the novel, Klebb attempts to kick Bond with the poison-tipped shoe, but Bond blocks the attack with a chair.
 Tatiana then shoots Klebb with her own Beretta, killing her.

 For the screen, Klebb's sexuality was made less obvious; a few hints remain throughout the film, such as her reaction to when SPECTRE henchman Morzeny (Walter Gotell) touches her arm at the SPECTRE Island training facility, and when she appraises Romanova's figure during their first meeting and touches her leg.